-- The Theory of Planned Behaviour (TPB) focuses on gain goal-frames, - The Norm-activation Model (NAM), Value-Belief-Norm (VBN) theory and other similar value and environmental-concern focused frameworks coincide with normative goal frames, and, - Theories and frameworks on affect that coincide with hedonic goal-frames.
+- (1) the TPB focuses on gain goal-frames; - (2) the NAM, VBN theory, and other similar value and environmental-concern focused frameworks coincide with normative goal frames; and - (3) theories and frameworks on affect that coincide with hedonic goal-frames.

-Underlying theories of Goal Framing Theory
+Underlying theories of GFT

-In order to understand Goal Framing Theory and develop the research based on its framework, it is important to look at the underlying theories that form it.
-As such, in this section, we elaborate on these sub-theories and how they form the base components of a macro and integrative Goal Framing Theory.
+In order to understand GFT and develop the research based on its framework, it is important to look at the underlying theories that form it.
+As such, in this section, we elaborate on these sub-theories and how they form the base components of a macro and integrative GFT.

-Theory 1: Theory of Planned Behaviour (Ajzen, 1991)

-Various studies in environmental behaviour literature focus on the assumption that individuals make reasoned choices, and by doing this, they evaluate and choose low cost alternatives with high benefits.
+Theory 1: TPB (Ajzen, 1991).
+Various studies in environmental behaviour literature focus on the assumption that individuals make reasoned choices, and by doing this, they evaluate and choose low-cost alternatives with high benefits.
 A low cost does not only mean material cost, but can also include social and/or effort-associated costs.
-The Theory of Reasoned Action (TRA) by Ajzen and Fishbein (1980) is one of the theories weighing costs and benefits.
-An updated version was formulated in 1991 by Ajzen and is called the Theory of Planned Behaviour (TPB).
+The TRA by Ajzen and Fishbein (1980) is one of the theories weighing costs and benefits.
+An updated version was formulated in 1991 by Ajzen and is called the TPB.

 This theory suggests that human actions are guided by behavioural beliefs (a person's beliefs about his/her action's possible consequences), normative beliefs (a person's beliefs about the others' normative expectations on a behaviour), and perceived control beliefs (a person's beliefs about the ease or difficulty of performing the behaviour) (Figure 1).
-Furthermore, a combination of behavioural attitude, subjective norm, and behavioural control perception all lead to a behavioural intention formation (Steg and Vleg, 2009).
-The TPB presumes that an individual's intent to perform a behaviour is formed when his/her attitude towards that behaviour and the subjective norms relating to performing that behaviour are favourable, and the perceived behavioural control is also greater.
+Furthermore, a combination of behavioural attitude, subjective norm, and behavioural control perception all lead to a behavioural intention formation (Steg and Vlek, 2009).
+The TPB presumes that an individual's intent to perform a behaviour is formed when his/her attitude towards that behaviour and the subjective norms relating to performing that behaviour are favourable, and the perceived behavioural control (PBC) is also greater.